Tips and List of Chores Chart for Stay at Home Moms

 • Make sure to add family birthdays and anniversaries too.

-Structuring your ‘to do’ list will de-clutter your brain and bring a sense of order and purpose to your days.
+Structuring your schedule and ‘to do’ list will de-clutter your brain and bring a sense of order and purpose to your day.

 Chore Chart

-• The first thing to do is plan a time to sit down with your children and make a list of chores together.
+• Plan a time to sit down with your children to list chores together.

-• Ask for the kids input ... this will make them feel part of the process and to buy into the idea.
+• Ask for your kids' input, this will make them feel part of the process.

-• When your chart is finished, display it in a place the child can easily reach so they can check off each chore when it is completed. \
+• When your chart is finished, display it in a place the child can easily reach.
+Allow them to check off each chore as completed.

 The chart will be a stress reliever for you and a motivational tool for the kids.
 When a chart is utilized